nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-07-example-content.md

 Edit the label map to reflect our 36 classes and save it as **object_detection.pbtxt**

 ### Setting up Model Parameters

+Different deployment scenarios call for different models.
+Models that need to be run on low end hardware devices such the Raspberry Pi or your smartphone might require a lightweight model such as MobileNet.
+Assuming we have the resources to do so, you may choose to run a RCNN or NasNet.
+Whatever the model is, there are two things we need to swap out our model and begin training.

+1. Pretrained weights
+2. Config file

 * [Download](http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet50_coco_2018_01_28.tar.gz) the pretrained model file from the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).